MicrosoftDocs/cpp-docs.tr-tr/docs/porting/visual-cpp-change-history-2003-2015.md

     }
     ```

-   Geçerli derleyiciyle derlerseniz, aşağıdaki hatayı alırsınız:
+   Geçerli derleyici ile derlerseniz, şu hatayı alırsınız:

     ```Output
     type_traits(1110): error C2139: 'D': an undefined class is not allowed as an argument to compiler intrinsic type trait '__is_base_of'